WELCOME TO THE OFFICIAL SITE FOR

 and his team do it?
 We are most fortunate to benefit from his

 The terrace, our Garden Lounge, outside our extended pavilion is finished.
 We hope our

 members and all our visitors will find it attractive, accomodating, and

 hospitable.
 This will always be our aim here at Peacehaven and Telscombe Bowls Club.

 pavilion was erected in 1986 and sports excellent facilities including

-fitted kitchen and comfortable changing rooms.
+fitted kitchen meeting the latest hygiene standards and comfortable changing rooms.
 If you're not a

 member why not come and see what we have to offer?
 The club is